clue/json-query-language/SYNTAX.md

 { "id": { "$gt": 200 }}
 ```

-#### L2 Comparators
+#### L3 Common comparators

-Some of the common operators are also defined as a fallback:
+An implementation may chose to define some of the common operators as a fallback:

 ```json
 { "id": { ">=": 100 } }